Show global groups comparisonSwitch to individual view

 Splicings appear as turquoise arcs, and the width of an arc corresponds to depth.

 Fusions appear as dotted magenta lines.
 They also appear as solid magenta lines on the small gray genome wheel at top left.

 If applicable, an RNA-Seq expression heatmap will appear below the main plot, clustered by gene and sample.

 Grouped data When grouped, coverage data appear as lines rather than areas.
 RNA-Seq lines are solid and DNA coverage lines are dotted.
-They are color-coded according to the groups you defined.
+They are color-coded according to global sample filter groups.

-Fusions and splicings are also color-coded according to the groups you defined.
+Fusions and splicings are also color-coded according to global sample filter groups.

-Variants are split into upper and lower sections according the groups you defined.
+Variants are split into upper and lower sections according to global sample filter groups.
 The sections are indicated by colored rectangles that span the width of the plot.

 All data types can be toggled on/off via the checkboxes in either the "Data" or "Genomic backbone" panels at the top of the page.

 Click and drag over a section of the top half of the location-based plot to zoom into that section.
 The cursor will turn into a plus sign when you mouse over the draggable area.